Payment Webhooks

 payment.completed Payment successful Payment successfully processed, funds will be transferred

-payment.failed Payment failed Payment attempt failed (customer can retry)
+payment.failed Payment failed Payment attempt failed (customer can retry if enabled)

 Standing Order Events